-This cute craft for the Thanksgiving table will remind kids about the history of the holiday.
-Print the pattern; assemble.
+This cute Thanksgiving craft for kids will help keep in mind the history of the holiday.
+Print the pattern; assemble as shown.
 Transform the paper craft into a napkin clip by adhering a clothespin (clip side down) to the back of the crafts-stick mast.
-Clip the paper Mayflower to a bright blue cloth napkin to give the appearance that the ship is at sea.
+Clip the paper Mayflower to a bright blue cloth napkin to give the appearance that the ship is sailing.

-While you're putting the last minute touches on dinner, occupy hungry kids with a simple craft to be placed on the Thanksgiving table.
-Supply kids with markers, glue, buttons, felt pieces, and paper, and ask them to make custom place cards for soon-to-be-arriving guests.
+While you're putting the last minute touches on dinner, occupy hungry kids with a simple craft for the Thanksgiving table.
+Supply kids with markers, glue, buttons, felt pieces, and paper, and ask them to make fun place cards for soon-to-be-arriving guests.